hafizulwanandaputra/pectk-simklinik/README.md

 1. Copy `.env.example` to `.env` and tailor for this app, specifically the `requestURL` and the database settings.
 2. Create MySQL database that matches with database name specified in `.env` file.
-3. Import this [SQL file](https://files.aku-hafizulwananda.com/pectk-simklinik-no-data.sql) to import the tables into the database.
+3. Use the `pectk-simklinik-no-data.sql` file in this repository to import the tables into the database.
 4. Run `php spark db:seed User` and `php spark db:seed PwdTransaksi` to seed the database items.
 5. For use with PHP development server, run `php spark serve` to start the server.
 Usually [http://localhost:8080](http://localhost:8080).
 You can use different port by using `php spark serve --port 8081`.
 Replace `8081` with the desired port number.
 You need to modify `requestURL` in `.env` to match with the desired port number.
 6. For use without PHP development server such as Apache or Nginx, just open it from URL like [http://localhost/pectk-farmasi](http://localhost/pectk-farmasi) or others based on your web server's configuration.
 You need to modify `requestURL` in `.env` to match with the desired URL address.